 This new iOS 12 feature comes in handy for those moments.
 You can now set up a DND based on location and schedule it.

 You handle this new feature via the control center on your iPhone.
-When you 3D touch the DND button on your iPhone Control center, you choose to set this feature up by selecting the option ‘Until I leave this location.’
+When you 3D touch or long press (for devices without 3D Touch) the DND button on your iPhone Control center, you choose to set this feature up by selecting the option ‘Until I leave this location.’

 As long as you are in the current location, your iPhone is set up to auto Do not disturb mode.
 The moment you leave that place, it automatically gets disabled.